lookit/lookit-docs/docs/source/frame-dev-creation.rst

    installing exp-frame
       create app/components/exp-cat-test/component.js
       create app/components/exp-cat-test/template.hbs
+      create app/components/exp-cat-test/doc.rst
       create app/styles/components/exp-cat-test.scss

 Notice this created three new files:

-- ``app/components/exp-cat-test/component.js``: the JS file for your ‘frame’
+- ``app/components/exp-cat-test/component.js``: the JS file for your frame
-- ``app/components/exp-cat-test/template.hbs``: the
+- ``app/components/exp-cat-test/template.hbs``: the Handlebars template for your frame
-Handlebars template for your ‘frame’
+- ``app/components/exp-cat-test/doc.rst``: a documentation page for your frame
 - ``app/styles/components/exp-cat-test.scss``: a boilerplate file that exposes the new frame to the Ember app- you will almost never need to modify this file.

 Let’s take a deeper look at the ``component.js`` file: